Exposing The Makings Of A Monster: Testing

 Surface Electromyography exam (SEMG)

 The Central Nervous System consists of the brain and spinal cord.
 Think of the spinal cord as the highway that connects the brain to the body.
 If the exists off of this highway are blocked, that will lead to cars piling up and not getting to go to their destination.
 Nerve signals coming from and to the brain can be blocked in the same way, affecting how well the body is able to function and heal.
-The EMG scan is a reliable method49,50,51 to measure changes in the electrical activity of paraspinal muscles.
+The EMG scan is a reliable method to measure changes in the electrical activity of paraspinal muscles.
 Changes in paraspinal muscle function are seen in vertebral subluxation (or abnormalities).
 Taken in concert with other examination findings, EMG scans are useful in detecting and characterizing the muscular dysfunction seen in vertebral abnormalities affecting the Central Nervous System.

 This test is done by wetting the skin of your back with alcohol and then lightly placing electrodes on each side of the spine at each vertebral level.
 In a good candidate for treatment, we expect to see abnormalities especially in the upper cervical and lower lumbar spine.